apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-common/2014-03-23-unit-testing-with-the-domain-layer.md

 parent: Apex Commons
 nav_order: 3
 ---
-Writing true Apex&nbsp;[unit tests](http://en.wikipedia.org/wiki/Unit_testing) that are quite granular can be hard in Apex, especially when the application gets more complex, as their is limited mocking support, meaning you have to create all your test data and move it through stages in its life cycle (by calling other methods) to get to the logic your unit test needs to test.
+Writing true Apex [unit tests](http://en.wikipedia.org/wiki/Unit_testing) that are quite granular can be hard in Apex, especially when the application gets more complex, as their is limited mocking support, meaning you have to create all your test data and move it through stages in its life cycle (by calling other methods) to get to the logic your unit test needs to test.
 Which of course is in itself a valid test approach of definitely needed, this blog is certainly not aiming to detract from those.
 But these are more of an integration or functional test.&nbsp;[Wikipedia](http://en.wikipedia.org/wiki/Unit_testing) has this to say about unit tests...

 _In&nbsp;[computer programming](http://en.wikipedia.org/wiki/Computer_programming "Computer programming"),&nbsp; **unit testing** &nbsp;is a method by which individual units of&nbsp;[source code](http://en.wikipedia.org/wiki/Source_code "Source code"), sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures are tested to determine if they are fit for use.<sup id="cite_ref-kolawa_1-0"><a href="http://en.wikipedia.org/wiki/Unit_testing#cite_note-kolawa-1">[1]</a></sup>&nbsp;Intuitively, one can view a unit as the smallest testable part of an application.
 In&nbsp;[procedural programming](http://en.wikipedia.org/wiki/Procedural_programming "Procedural programming"), a unit could be an entire module, but it is more commonly an individual function or procedure.
 In&nbsp;[object-oriented programming](http://en.wikipedia.org/wiki/Object-oriented_programming "Object-oriented programming"), a unit is often an entire interface, such as a class, but could be an individual method.<sup id="cite_ref-2"><a href="http://en.wikipedia.org/wiki/Unit_testing#cite_note-2">[2]</a></sup>&nbsp;Unit tests are short code fragments<sup id="cite_ref-3"><a href="http://en.wikipedia.org/wiki/Unit_testing#cite_note-3">[3]</a></sup>&nbsp;created by programmers or occasionally by&nbsp;[white box testers](http://en.wikipedia.org/wiki/White-box_testing "White-box testing")&nbsp;during the development process._